MorbidFace/ReactBoilerPlate/README.md

 Nice testing suite that can be used for React and it's components to be used alongside Enzyme:
 Documentation [here](https://facebook.github.io/jest/docs/en/api.html)

+**Jest is already in Create-React-App scripts, therefore you do not need to install it here**

 * `jest` - Testing suite